NikhilDIL/CourseProject/README.md

   - conda install pprint
   - conda install -c conda-forage spacy

-After installing all the libraries, you should be able to run each cell in the notebook.
+After installing all the libraries, once you launch the notebook, you should be able to run each cell in the notebook by pressting the Restart and Run All button or you can run each cell one at a time.

 ## 4. Brief description of the contribution of each team member in case of a multi-person team.